The e-Discovery and Information Governance Law Review: Belgium

 Establishing inter-company data storage and data access policies may seem a daunting task in view of the myriad of sector-specific regulations that exist, for example, in tax, employment and life sciences.
 If documents are stored off-site, tailored agreements will be required to ensure regulatory compliance by (international) business data centres.

 The rules on the preservation of documents and data are dispersed across different pieces of legislation.
 Express requirements to preserve documents and sanctions for non-compliance can be found in, inter alia, corporate legislation, tax laws, customs and excise laws, environmental legislation, labour laws and anti-money laundering legislation.
 Specific rules apply in different sectors.
-They can be harmonised in the European Union (e.g., electronic communications traffic data, telecommunication data, financial data) or be country or region-specific (e.g., health, construction, media data).
+They can be harmonised in the European Union (e.g., electronic communications, traffic data, telecommunication data and financial data) or be country or region-specific (e.g., health, construction and media data).

 In the context of litigation, there is an absolute prohibition on fraudulently destroying, altering or hiding evidence after disclosure has been ordered by the court.
 Violations are punished with imprisonment for a period ranging from eight days to two years and criminal fines ranging from €208 to €8,000.50 The nature of the evidence may give rise to higher fines and more severe punishments.
 For example, the wilful removal of accounting documents is punished with one month to five years' imprisonment and criminal fines ranging from €800 to €4 million.51 In addition, non-compliance with a court order to produce may give rise to damages and penalty payments.52